-You may decide to simply keep them inside after they’ve healed as well.
-If they’ve already been stuck inside for a few weeks, they’ve likely already gotten over being stuck inside.
+You may decide to simply keep them inside after they’ve healed.
+If they’ve already been stuck inside for a few weeks, they’ve likely already gotten over it.

 5. Check Your Cat’s Paws Frequently

 Keeping your cat protected from hot pavement can be extremely challenging.
-The only sure ways to prevent burns are to keep your cat away from pavement altogether, which typically involves keeping them indoors.
+The only sure way to prevent burns is to keep your cat away from pavement altogether, which typically involves keeping them indoors.

-Paw wax and shade can be helpful at preventing burns on outdoor cats – but these solutions often aren’t simple.
+Paw wax and shade can be helpful in preventing burns on outdoor cats, but these solutions often aren’t simple.
 You can’t follow your cat around outside and continuously apply paw wax.
 Plus, there is the challenge of keeping your cat still enough to actually apply the wax.

 Cat boots are not appropriate for outdoor wear.
-They may protect your cat’s paws from the heat – but your cat won’t be able to protect themselves from the predators.
+They may protect your cat’s paws from the heat, but then your cat won’t be able to protect themselves from the predators.

 Featured Image Credit: Aldair-Pho, Pixabay